When should you stop refactoring Legacy Code?

 Roughly 80% of the benefits come from 20% of the efforts.

-1. Developers have to think about cleaning up the database themselves
+1. Developers had to think about cleaning up the database themselves

-2. Developers have to figure out how to clean up their data
+2. Developers had to figure out how to clean up their data

-In fact, providing a helper function to simply “clean up the database” would solve a good part of the problem!
+In fact, providing a helper function to only “clean up the database” would solve a good part of the problem!

 I was able to ship this change before the deadline and even tackle other topics in the remaining time.
 The end result wasn’t the one I announced, but I explained my findings and the decisions I had taken.
 I also documented all that in an ADR, so we can easily revisit this decision in the future.